 The European Union was aware of the advantages of ADR for consumers and for traders.
 It knew that ADR could contribute to increasing confidence in the Single Market and promoting growth.
-To address the problems that existed with ADR, therefore, it adopted legislation in this area.
+The European Consumer Centres Network3 promotes the use of ADR to consumers in cross-border disputes.
+To address the problems that existed with ADR, therefore, the EU adopted legislation in this area.

-The ADR Directive3 came into force on 9 July 2015 and applies to:
+The ADR Directive4 came into force on 9 July 2015 and applies to:

-- All consumer sectors (except for healthcare and public higher education services).
+- 1. All consumer sectors (except for healthcare and public higher education services).

 - 2. All EU countries

 - 3. Online and offline purchases,

 Under the legislation, an ADR body can apply to the competent authority in the member state where it is based to become a notified ADR body.
-If an ADR body is notified under the legislation, it is a guarantee that it complies with certain quality standards relating to fairness, efficiency and accessibility.
-Throughout the whole module when the ADR body is mentioned, we mean the ADR body that complies with the requirements of the EU Directive, and notified to the European Commission.
+If an ADR body is notified under the legislation, it is a guarantee that it complies with all the quality standards relating to fairness, efficiency and accessibility as outlined under Chapter II of the ADR directive.
+Throughout the whole module when the ADR body is mentioned, we mean the ADR body that complies with the requirements of the EU Directive and notified to the European Commission.